danxfreeman/precision_ag/README.md

 ## Interpret Results

-The [AUC (Area Under The Curve) ROC (Receiver Operating Characteristics) curve](https://towardsdatascience.com/understanding-auc-roc-curve-68b2303cc9c5) is most direct measure of how well the model distinguishes between classes.
+The [AUC (Area Under The Curve) ROC (Receiver Operating Characteristics) curve](https://towardsdatascience.com/understanding-auc-roc-curve-68b2303cc9c5) is most direct measure of how well the model distinguishes between classes, or the degree of seperability.
 An AUC of 0 means that the model mis-classified every image.
 When AUC is 0.5, model performance is equal to random chance.
 An excellect model has an AUC approaching 1.

 Four-fold cross-validation helps assess generalizability.
 By calculating the standard deviation in ROC-AUC between the four folds, we can determine the extent to which performance metrics are sensitive to variations in data.